Coal Miner

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Coal Miner is a self-supported trail event based in Roslyn, WA.
-The primary described course is 51.3 miles with between 10,100' and 11,300' of climb, depending on the mapping software used.
-The route links Cle Elum Ridge with Sasse Ridge, summits Hex, Sasse and Jolly Mountains, descends Jolly Creek to the Middle Fork of the Teanaway River, follows to the West Fork confluence, then uses the Big Sandy Trails to return to Cle Elum Ridge and back to Roslyn.
-The start location is the southeast corner of Roslyn Pioneer Park, at the Coal Mines Trail entrance; a nearby bathroom is adjacent to the start.
+The Coal Miner is a backcountry trail ultramarathon based at Roslyn Pioneer Park.
+The primary advertised route is 51.3 miles with between 10,100 and 11,300 feet of climb, depending on mapping software.
+The course links Cle Elum Ridge with Sasse Ridge, summits Hex, Sasse and Jolly Mountains, descends Jolly Creek to the Middle Fork of the Teanaway River, follows toward the West Fork of the Teanaway River, then uses the Big Sandy Trails to return to Cle Elum Ridge and Roslyn.